cloudfoundry-community/ci_infrastructure_cf/README.md

 ## Motivation

 As bosh operators we were facing repetitive processes to deploy a full infrastructure in different environments and regions manually.
-We also were setting the same attributes in different releases realising that our bosh deployment manifests share configurations between them.
-Another issue we were facing was the lack of standarize deployment procedures between different members of the team.
+We also were setting the same attributes for different releases realising that our bosh deployment manifests share configurations between them.
+Another issue we were facing was the lack of an standarize deployment procedures between different members of the team.

 ## Goals